horosin/nest-react-typeorm-pg-todos/README.md

 # Tasks application

-A simple tasks application that allows you to add, remove and mark tasks as done.
+A simple tasks application that allows you to add, remove and marks tasks as done.

 Developed as an excercise.

 Demo available here: https://tasks.slidesgenerator.com/

+(The IP of the demo server must have gotten onto some valuable IP list and it's getting attacked with many requests, sorry if it goes down.)

 <p align="center">
     <img src="docs/tasks-screenshot.png" alt="Screenshot of the application">